score-spec/docs/content/en/docs/override/_index.md

 ---
-title: "Manage overrides"
+title: "Add an override configuration"
-linkTitle: "Manage overrides"
+linkTitle: "Add override configuration"
 weight: 4
 ---

-Score supports for file overrides as a method of sharing common configurations.
+Some Score implementations support file overrides as a method of sharing common configurations.

-Score looks for the default `score.yaml` file and overrides declared defaults with the `overrides.score.yaml` file.
+By default, Score looks for the `score.yaml` file and overrides the declared defaults with in that file, if `overrides.score.yaml` exits.

 ## Overview